Pension Funds Pile Billions Into This Treasury ETF Every Quarter. Retail Retirees Barely Know It Exists.

 © Treasury bonds stock photo (CC BY 2.0) by Simon Cunningham

-One of the data points I like reviewing every once in a while is which ETFs institutional investors are disclosing ownership stakes in through their 13F filings.
+One of the more revealing data points in fixed-income investing is watching which ETFs institutional investors are quietly accumulating through their 13F filings.
 For those unfamiliar, a 13F is a quarterly regulatory filing required by the Securities and Exchange Commission (SEC) for institutional investment managers overseeing more than $100 million in assets.
-It gives investors a snapshot into what pension funds, hedge funds, insurance companies, and asset managers are buying and selling.
+It gives other investors a window into what pension funds, hedge funds, insurance companies, and large asset managers are actually buying and selling, not just what they say they prefer.

-More commonly, retail investors default to broad aggregate bond funds that blend Treasury bonds, investment-grade corporate debt, and mortgage-backed securities into one package.
-Yield chasers may go even further and lean into non-investment-grade or “junk” bond ETFs for higher income.
+Most retail investors default to broad aggregate bond funds that blend Treasury bonds, investment-grade corporate debt, and mortgage-backed securities into a single package.
+Yield chasers may go further still and lean into non-investment-grade, or “junk,” bond ETFs for higher income.
+VGIT takes neither approach, and that specificity is a big part of what makes it appealing to institutional allocators.

-I think this disconnect exists because many investors never really learn how customizable bond ETF allocations can be.
-There is actually a lot you can fine-tune between credit quality and interest rate sensitivity.
-For many institutions, VGIT seems to hit a sweet spot, and I do not see any reason why it could not serve a similar role for retail retirees as well.
+This disconnect exists partly because many investors never learn how customizable a bond ETF allocation can actually be.
+There is a meaningful difference between tuning for credit quality and tuning for interest rate sensitivity, and many institutions treat those as separate decisions.
+For them, VGIT seems to hit a sweet spot, and it is worth asking whether it could serve a similar role for retail retirees.

 What Is VGIT?

-VGIT is a passive ETF that tracks the Bloomberg U.S. Treasury 3–10 Year Index.
-This benchmark holds U.S. Treasury bonds with maturities ranging between three and ten years.
-In practice, the ETF’s interest rate sensitivity, measured by duration, averages out to about 4.9 years.
-That places it firmly in the intermediate-duration category.
-That middle ground tends to appeal to institutions because it balances income generation against excessive volatility from long-duration bonds.
+VGIT is a passive ETF that tracks the Bloomberg U.S. Treasury 3-10 Year Index, a benchmark holding U.S. Treasury bonds with maturities ranging between three and ten years.
+The fund holds roughly 105 individual Treasury securities, and its interest rate sensitivity, measured by duration, places it firmly in the intermediate-duration category.
+That middle ground appeals to institutions because it balances income generation against the outsized volatility that comes with long-duration bonds.

 VGIT’s Hidden Tax Efficiency

-One thing many investors overlook about Treasury ETFs is their tax efficiency.
-It is easy to compare VGIT’s 4.15% SEC yield against an investment-grade corporate bond ETF with a similar duration and dismiss Treasury ETFs because the headline yield looks lower.
-I think that approach is a bit superficial.
+One aspect many investors overlook about Treasury ETFs is their state-tax treatment.
+Comparing VGIT’s yield against an investment-grade corporate bond ETF with a similar duration and dismissing Treasury ETFs solely because the headline yield looks lower misses a meaningful part of the picture.

 Because VGIT exclusively holds Treasury securities, most of its distributions are exempt from state and local income taxes.
-Investors still owe federal taxes, but avoiding state taxes can make a meaningful difference for retirees living in high-tax states like California or New York.
-And once you account for those taxes, VGIT’s after-tax yield can actually become competitive with, or even exceed, many taxable corporate bond ETFs.
+Investors still owe federal taxes on the income, but avoiding state and local tax can make a real difference for retirees living in high-tax states such as California or New York, where combined top marginal rates can reach into the double digits.
+Once state and local taxes are accounted for, VGIT’s after-tax yield can become competitive with, or even exceed, many taxable corporate bond ETFs carrying a nominally higher headline rate.

 Not every investor needs to aggressively stretch for yield.
-There is a strong case for prioritizing safety in terms of credit quality while also optimizing for tax efficiency.
-VGIT checks both boxes fairly well, and honestly, it is not surprising that institutional money continues flowing into it.
-Whether retail investors eventually catch on is another question entirely.
+There is a strong case for prioritizing credit quality while also optimizing for tax efficiency, and VGIT addresses both at once.
+The combination of zero credit risk, low costs, monthly distributions, and state-tax-exempt income explains why institutional money has continued flowing into this fund quarter after quarter.
+Whether retail investors eventually recognize those same advantages is a fair question.

 Photo of Tony Dong